timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 Now you know that you have your AWS credentials available for the repository to use.

 ### Procedure: Setting up GitHub actions
-You will set up a new automation based on the ["AWS Lambda Deploy" GitHub action](https://github.com/marketplace/actions/aws-lambda-deploy) to auto-deploy to AWS Lambda.
+You can now set up some automation based on the ["AWS Lambda Deploy" GitHub action](https://github.com/marketplace/actions/aws-lambda-deploy) to auto-deploy to AWS Lambda.

-1. Create a new YAML file (this will contain the deployment configuration):
+1. Create a new YAML file that contains the deployment configuration:
     ```bash
     touch .github/workflows/main.yml
     ```

-    And add this to the file:
+1. Add this content to the file:
     ```yml
     name: deploy to lambda
     on: